Director, Curious Seed Sower, Empathiser

 Returning from maternity leave with Andy long gone, she moved into business development, then a post with many interesting but entirely disparate responsibilities.
 Realising she loves a jumble sale job but had fallen out of love with traditional structures, she took the leap to the Collective Impact Agency, to pick up the conversations begun several years before.

-Outside of work, Abby has a very busy toddler who takes her on daily walks to local train lines and public transport hubs.
-She can often be found dispensing horticultural advice, unsolicited or otherwise, and discussing gender equality.
+Outside of work, Abby has a very busy, transport-mad little person.
+She can often be found dispensing horticultural advice, unsolicited or otherwise, discussing gender equality and playing in various musical configurations.